torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160818###

+<a id="buildbot">__The Buildbot Needs BSD Relays__</a> by gman999

+One of the small yet important projects spawning from this Tor-BSD meme has been Christian S.'s [BSD Buildbot](https://buildbot.pixelminers.net).
+Essentially it's a tool for development builds of Tor for the Tor Project, with enlisted BSD relays of all sorts engaged.

 ###20160629###